+Alternatively, we can consider a minimax saddle-point optimization, which may\textbf{} lead to more robust inference:

-As the optimization objective indicates, we are optimizing the ELBO under the prior that produces the \textit{lowest} lower bound.
+As \Cref{eqn:opt-saddle} indicates, we are optimizing the ELBO under the prior that produces the \textit{lowest} lower bound.
 The intuition is that if we can even optimize the worst lower bound well, the variational distribution and the model distribution we learn would be robust and generalize better.
 This is similar to the \emph{least favorable prior}, under which a Bayes estimator can achieve minimax risk \citep{lehmann2006theory}.

-In \Cref{sec:expe}, we show the effectiveness of this saddle-point optimization, compared to the empirical Bayes procedure.
+Empirical Bayes (\Cref{eqn:opt-empirical}) aims to find the best variational approximation, while the saddle-point option (\Cref{eqn:opt-saddle}) aims for robust inference.
+At first glance, the empirical Bayes option seems more reasonable since it gives us the tightest lower bound.
+However, a better ELBO does not necessarily translate into better predictive performance in the downstream task.
+In \Cref{sec:expe}, we compare these two optimization options on various datasets, and discuss the pros and cons of each.

-\begin{proposition}[Optimum for $\bm\pi$] If the saddle-point optimization in \Cref{eqn:opt} has global optima, then at least one optimum $(\bm\pi^*,\bm\lambda^*,\bm\theta^*)$ will have a $\bm\pi^*$ that places all of its probability mass on a single maximal acyclic subgraph $G'^*\in\mathcal A_G$. \end{proposition} By this proposition, we know that the optimization in \Cref{eqn:opt} will return us a single subgraph $G'^*$, similar to empirical Bayes.
+An important observation is that, no matter which option is applied, for fixed $\bm\lambda$ and $\bm\theta$, the loss function $\mathcal L^{\textrm{ACVAE}}$ is linear w.r.t. the weight parameter $\bm\pi$.
+Therefore, if optima for $\mathcal L^{\textrm{ACVAE}}(\bm\pi,\bm\lambda, \bm\theta)$ exist, then at least one optimum will have a $\bm\pi^*$ which puts all of its probability mass on a single subgraph $G'^*$. \begin{proposition}[Optimum for $\bm\pi$] If the optimization in \Cref{eqn:opt-empirical} or \Cref{eqn:opt-saddle} has global optima, then at least one optimum $(\bm\pi^*,\bm\lambda^*,\bm\theta^*)$ will have a $\bm\pi^*$ that places all of its probability mass on a single maximal acyclic subgraph $G'^*\in\mathcal A_G$. \end{proposition} From this proposition, we know both \Cref{eqn:opt-empirical} and \Cref{eqn:opt-saddle} return a single subgraph $G'^*$, which drastically simplifies the structured prior.
 At this optimum, the loss function becomes the ELBO on a single acyclic subgraph $G'^*$, with $q_{\bm\lambda^*}^{G'^*}(\bm z | \bm x)$ as the variational distribution.
-Therefore, we have a holistic variational approximation, overcoming one of the limitations of \glspl{CVAE}.
-We will show in \Cref{sec:bp} that we can further refine the variational approximation by making use of the single-acyclic-subgraph structure for $q_{\bm\lambda^*}^{G'^*}(\bm z | \bm x)$.
+Therefore, we have a holistic variational approximation, overcoming a limitations of \glspl{CVAE}.

-\subsection{Learning with alternating updates}
+\subsection{Learning with Alternating Updates}